Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 On September 4, 2007 it was announced that Casey Mears would drive the No. 5 in 2008.
 On June 22, 2008, ESPN.com reported that Mark Martin would leave Dale Earnhardt, Inc. to replace Casey Mears in the No. 5 car for the 2009 season.
-On Friday, July 4 at Daytona International Raceway, Hendrick and Martin announced that Martin had agreed to a two-year contract in the No. 5 car.
+On Friday, July 4 at Daytona, Hendrick and Martin announced that Martin had agreed to a two-year contract in the No. 5 car.

 Mark Martin scored his first win with Hendrick Motorsports at Phoenix on April 18, 2009.
 He became the third oldest winner and fourth driver over the age of 50 to win a Cup Series race.
 The win was also the 36th victory and 400th top 10 of Martin's career.
 Martin won four more races in 2009, Darlington, Michigan, Chicagoland, and New Hampshire.
 He also won seven pole positions and finished second in the point standings to teammate Jimmie Johnson.
 On September 18, 2009, Hendrick announced that Martin had extended his contract through the 2011 season and would race full-time with GoDaddy.com as a primary sponsor.